Canopy

 Seasonal Reading

-The canopy has 11 concepts in active growth, 7 holding steady, and 2 gone quiet.
-More branches are leafing out than shedding — the archive is in a growth phase.
+The canopy has 0 concepts in active growth, 7 holding steady, and 13 gone quiet.
+More concepts are dormant than growing — a consolidation phase, depth over breadth.

 Methodology